 Museum of the Origins of Man

-THE ORIGIN OF THE TEMPLE WITH A STONE ALTAR AND A TWO-FACED GOD IN THE PALEOLITHIC
+THE ORIGIN OF THE TEMPLE WITH LITHIC ALTAR AND BICEPHALIC GOD IN THE PALEOLITHIC

-This monolith has been considered an altar by discoverers: Prof. Leslie Freeman of the University of Chicago and by others archaeologists from Spain.
+This monolith was considered an altar by the discoverers: anthropologists Prof. Freeman and Klein of the University of Chicago, USA and Spanish archaeologists Echegaray e Barandiaran.

-It is necessary to make a comparison with the franc-cantabric caves with zoomorphic paintings, of the same time of the temple of El Juyo.
-In these caves, that are tens, not have been found stone altars, and no more two-faced anthropomorphic or zooanthropomorphic lithic sculptures, but only zoomorphic, paintings.
-Therefore, they are sacred places of cult or places for magic rituals, but not temples with divinity.
-People with zoomorphic painting, moreover, did not work the great stone.
+It is necessary to make a comparison between this and the Franco-Cantabrian caves with zoomorphic paintings, which are coeval with the Temple of El Juyo.
+In these caves, which are tens, no stone altars were found, or anthropomorphic stone sculptures or bicephalic zooanthropomorphic ones, but only zoomorphic paintings; and therefore they are cult sites or sacred places for magic rituals, but not temples with deities.
+People who created zoomorphic painting, moreover, did not carve large stone sculptures.

-The temple of El Juyo is connected with the paleolithic civilizations who produced colossus and worked megaliths.
-It is at the origin of the prehistoric post-paleolithic temples, and also of the historical temples.
+The Temple of El Juyo is connected to the Paleolithic civilizations that produced colossal sculptures and megaliths, and is at the origin of the post-Paleolithic prehistoric temples, and also of historic temples.

-The zooanthropomorphic sculpture found in the cavern, being unique, is testimony of an only God, at least in those temple of 14.000 years ago.
+The zooanthropomorphic sculpture found in the cave, being unique, is testimony of a unique god, at least in that temple, 14,000 years ago.

-Fig. 34,1) Drawing of the two-faced zooanthropomorphic lithic sculpture of El Juyo, now in Museum of Altamira (see Fig. 9,9).
+Fig. 34.1) Bicephalic zooanthropomorphic stone sculpture of El Juyo, now in the Museum of Altamira and original drawing (see Fig. 9.9).